That time America almost had a 30-hour workweek

 The eight-hour day picked up in popularity in the decades preceding the Great Depression.
 Federal workers, railroad workers and Ford Motor employees all moved to eight-hour shifts.
 CEO Henry Ford first instituted a six-day, 48-hour workweek for male factory workers in 1914, according to History.com.
 In 1926, a five-day, 40-hour workweek was extended to all employees, along with a pay raise.
 Ford argued that his employees were more productive in fewer hours; critics were skeptical they could be productive enough to make up the difference.

 Then came the stock market crash, the Great Depression and record-high unemployment.
 After an underwhelming response from President Herbert Hoover, he faced N.Y.
 Gov. Franklin D. Roosevelt in the 1932 election.
-Shorter work hours was a major issue among voters, and both candidates had ideas, according to historian Benjamin Hunnicutt in his book “Work Without End: Abandoning Shorter Hours for the ‘Right to Work.’”
-Roosevelt (D) pushed federal legislation to establish shorter work hours — something he had already done at the state level in New York — while Hoover backed voluntary share-the-work drives.
+Shorter work hours was a major issue among voters, and both candidates had ideas, according to historian Benjamin Hunnicutt in his book “Work Without End: Abandoning Shorter Hours for the ‘Right to Work.’ ” Roosevelt (D) pushed federal legislation to establish shorter work hours — something he had already done at the state level in New York — while Hoover backed voluntary share-the-work drives.
 The idea was that if workers had shorter hours, no one would be unemployed, even if everyone ended up making less money, though unions were also pushing for a decent federal minimum wage.

 After Roosevelt won the election but before he took office, Sen. Hugo Black (D-Ala.) introduced a bill backed by the American Federation of Labor to temporarily shorten the workweek drastically, to only 30 hours — six hours a day, five days a week.
 For a while, it had Roosevelt’s support, and he began negotiating with business leaders behind closed doors; if they would shorten the workweek to 30 hours voluntarily, then he would go easy on antitrust reforms, he said, according to Hunnicutt.